ABedmar/radon-project/README.md

 significant, concordant differences between two biological states.
 To compare enriched gene sets acording to radon exposure we create the file containing phenotypes `phenotype_labels_ALL_c.cls`.

 ### TMB
+Tumor mutational burden is the total number of mutations (changes) found in the DNA of cancer cells.Tumor mutational burden is being used as a type of biomarker and in this analysis we use the following tool to obtain it.
 [maftools](https://github.com/PoisonAlien/maftools) provides a comprehensive set of functions for processing [MAF](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) files and to perform most commonly used analyses in cancer genomics.

 The function `tcgaCompare` uses mutation load from TCGA [MC3](https://gdc.cancer.gov/about-data/publications/mc3-2017) for comparing muttaion burden against 33 TCGA cohorts.